craigahobbs/life/README.rst

    make gh-pages

 This command creates a "../life.gh-pages" directory with the "gh-pages" branch checked out.
-To deploy, commit and push the changes.
+To deploy, commit the changes and push.

 Keeping Current
 ---------------

 It's a good idea to update development dependency versions periodically.
 To do this, compare the versions in the generated "package-lock.json" file with the versions in the "package.json" file.
-Update any dependency version for which a new major version is available.
+Update any dependency version in the "package.json" file for which a new major version is available.